ufclas/ufclas-ufl-2015/Readme.md

 ### 0.9.x

+- Fixes horizontal scrollbar bug in browsers
+- Makes widget styles more consistent on the homepage
 - Removes WP Knowledgebase templates and code, migrates to a feature plugin (ufclas-knowledgebase)
 - Adds config files to use Grunt to combine and minify CSS and JS files